-When it comes to co-parenting there’s plenty of advice to be found.
+When it comes to co-parenting, there’s lots of advice out there.
 Books, websites, documentaries, even apps.
 But many forget one important area: How do you cope while your kids are with their father?
-Separation anxiety is not exclusive to children, it’s a real and relative emotion, and it hits some single mums hard.
+Separation anxiety is not exclusive to children, it’s a real and raw emotion, and it hits some single mums hard.

-Of course it’s perfectly normal.
+Firstly, it is perfectly normal.
 Maternal instinct is a dominating built-in mechanism.
 Mothers are meant to be with their children.
 Nurturing, guiding and protecting them.
-Co-parenting rudely interrupts this natural cycle and it’s much, much more than just an inconvenience.
+Co-parenting rudely interrupts this natural cycle and it’s much more than just an inconvenience.

-Depending on personal circumstance, it’s significantly harder for some single mothers than for others.
-This is especially true if you have concerns for your children while with their father.
+Depending on personal circumstance, it’s harder for some single mothers than for others, especially if you have concerns for your children while with their father.
 Unease for their well-being can intensify separation anxiety making it almost unbearable.
 But even if your kids are happy with dad, premature bouts of empty nest syndrome are likely to make an unwelcome visit.

 HOW TO DEAL WITH SEPARATION ANXIETY AS A SINGLE MOTHER

 HOLD IT TOGETHER IN FRONT OF THE KIDS

 Advice for parenting through separation rightly suggests we are open about our feelings, and to encourage our children to do the same.
 But be careful here.
 Our children mirror our emotions.
 If they see you are upset when they leave, it will make them upset too.
 If you are calm and happy at handover time, they are likely to feel calm and happy too.
 This in-turn will make the separation more manageable for you.